-According to departmental guidelines, students are required to earn a minimum of 60 graduate credit hours.
+Students typically take ten credit hours per semester, and four to six each summer.
+Students are required to earn a minimum of 60 graduate credit hours.
 With the many program requirements (e.g., coursework, practicum, research apprenticeship, funding, etc.) full-time residence is essential throughout the entire course of study, which is typically four years. back to top

 I have a masters in psychology or a similar discipline.
 Can I still apply?
 Will my credits transfer?

 The doctoral program in clinical psychology welcomes applications from individuals with an existing masters degree.
-A student may be exempted from a required course if he or she has passed an analogous course.
+A student may be exempted from a required course if they have passed an analogous course.
 It is up to the instructor to decide whether the student should enroll in the course or be exempted.
 The number of credits which can be waived is limited to twelve.
 It is important to note that the average time to completion for those entering with masters degrees is no different from those entering with a bachelors degree. back to top

 How long will it take to complete the program?